Which SFC jigs to use in different conditions?

 What jigs for deep waters?

 I’d say 150m+ deep waters as being on the spankered boat.
 If you are free-drifting, you can say 100m+ deep waters.

 Cranky is very responsive jig.
-It doesn’t make big actions but very effective by small short rod actions.
-Available in heavy weight as 500g too.
+It doesn’t work well with big actions but very effective by small short rod actions, in general.
+When you go deep, all your actions on the boat is minimized at the jig.
+That makes this jig great in the deep.
+Available in heavy weight as 500g+ too.

 Gawky is specifically designed for fall actions in deep waters.
 Available in heavy weight as 900g.